 • Submission to or rejection of the conduct is used as the basis for employment decisions, or

 • The conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.

 No individual liability.
-Effective July 1, 2014, an individual employee or agent of an employer cannot be liable for any violation of the Act (TN Code Sec.
+An individual employee or agent of an employer cannot be liable for any violation of the Act (TN Code Sec.
 4-21-301(b) ).